SlugSecurity/ucsc-ectf-2023/README.md

 This repository contains all of the source code for UCSC's 2023 eCTF competition work.

+See the [design document](DESIGN.pdf) for an overview of our design.

 ## Contributing
 See the [contribution guidelines](CONTRIBUTING.md) for guidelines on how to contribute.